lkq1220/paper-note/the-note-of-internet-of-underground-things-in-precision-agriculture-architecture-and-technology-aspects.md

       - Salam, A. and M. C. Vuran (2016).
 Impacts of soil type and moisture on the capacity of multi-carrier modulation in internet of underground things.
 2016 25th International Conference on Computer Communication and Networks (ICCCN), IEEE.
       - Salam, A., et al. (2016).
 Pulses in the sand: Impulse response analysis of wireless underground channel.
 IEEE INFOCOM 2016-The 35th Annual IEEE International Conference on Computer Communications, IEEE.
       - Salam, A., et al. (2017).
 Towards internet of underground things in smart lighting: A statistical model of wireless underground channel.
 2017 IEEE 14th International Conference on Networking, Sensing and Control (ICNSC), IEEE.
-      - Trang, H. T. H. and S. O. Hwang (2018).
-"Connectivity analysis of underground sensors in wireless underground sensor networks."
-Ad Hoc Networks 71: 104-116.
-    - cross-layer communication solutions
       - Salam, A. and M. C. Vuran (2017).
 Wireless underground channel diversity reception with multiple antennas for internet of underground things.
 2017 IEEE International Conference on Communications (ICC), IEEE.
       - Salam, A. and M. C. Vuran (2017).
 Smart underground antenna arrays: A soil moisture adaptive beamforming approach.
 IEEE INFOCOM 2017-IEEE Conference on Computer Communications, IEEE.
+      - Trang, H. T. H. and S. O. Hwang (2018).
+"Connectivity analysis of underground sensors in wireless underground sensor networks."
+Ad Hoc Networks 71: 104-116.
 - Magnetic induction (MI) and acoustic UG communications
 - Underground to UAV communications
 - Low power wide area networks (LPWAN)